IgniteUI/igniteui-docfx/en/components/grids_templates/column-hiding.md

 The @@igComponent provides us with some useful properties when it comes to using the toolbar's column hiding UI.
-By using the [`title`]({environment:angularApiUrl}/classes/igxgridtoolbarhidingcomponent.html#title) and the [`hiddenColumnsText`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#hiddencolumnstext) properties, we will set the title and the text that is displayed inside the dropdown button in the toolbar.
+By using the `igx-grid-toolbar-hiding` [`title`]({environment:angularApiUrl}/classes/igxgridtoolbarhidingcomponent.html#title) and the [`hiddenColumnsText`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#hiddencolumnstext) properties, we will set the title and the text that is displayed inside the dropdown button in the toolbar.
 More specifically, the [`hiddenColumnsText`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#hiddencolumnstext) is displayed right next to the columns count number, which is included by default in the button.
 The [`hiddenColumnsText`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#hiddencolumnstext) property is quite handy since it can be used for localization purposes as well.

 @@if (igxName === 'IgxGrid' || igxName === 'IgxTreeGrid') {